Roger Angell: Personal life and death

 Angell was married three times.
-He had two daughters, Callie and Alice, with his first wife, Evelyn, and a son, John Henry, with his second wife, Carol Rogge Angell.
+He had two daughters, Callie and Alice, with his first wife, Evelyn Baker, to whom he was married for 19 years before divorcing.
+Angell had a son, John Henry, with his second wife, Carol Rogge.
 After 48 years of marriage, Carol Angell died on April 10, 2012, at the age of 73 of metastatic breast cancer.
-In 2014, he married Margaret (Peggy) Moorman.
+In 2014, he married Margaret "Peggy" Moorman.

 His daughter Callie, an authority on the films of Andy Warhol, died by suicide on May 5, 2010, in Manhattan, where she worked as a curator at the Whitney Museum of American Art; she was 62.
 In a 2014 essay, he mentioned her death – "the oceanic force and mystery of that event" – and his struggle to comprehend that "a beautiful daughter of mine, my oldest child, had ended her life".

 Angell died of congestive heart failure at his home in Manhattan on May 20, 2022, at the age of 101.

-Awards
+Awards and legacy

+David Remnick said, “I’m not sure there’s ever been a writer so strong, and an editor so important, all at once, at a magazine since the days of H. L. Mencken running The American Mercury,” adding “Roger was a vigorous editor, and an intellect with broad tastes.”
+Per his New York Times obituary, "Like his mother, Mr. Angell became a New Yorker fiction editor, discovering and nurturing writers, including Ann Beattie, Bobbie Ann Mason and Garrison Keillor.
+For a while he occupied his mother’s old office — an experience, he told an interviewer, that was 'the weirdest thing in the world.'
+He also worked closely with writers like Vladimir Nabokov, John Updike, Donald Barthelme, Ruth Jhabvala and V.S.
+Pritchett."

 Angell received a number of awards for his writing, including the George Polk Award for Commentary in 1980, the Kenyon Review Award for Literary Achievement in 2005 along with Umberto Eco, and the inaugural PEN/ESPN Lifetime Achievement Award for Literary Sports Writing in 2011.
 He was a long-time ex-officio member of the council of the Authors Guild, and was elected a Fellow of the American Academy of Arts and Sciences in 2007.
 His article This Old Man in The New Yorker on his "challenges and joys of being 93" garnered the National Magazine Award for Essays and Criticism in 2015.

 He was inducted into the Baseball Reliquary's Shrine of the Eternals in 2010, and he was the 2014 recipient of the J. G. Taylor Spink Award, now known as the BBWAA Career Excellence Award, of the Baseball Writers' Association of America; despite being a New Yorker writer, he was nominated by the San Francisco–Oakland chapter.
 In 2015 he was inducted into the American Academy of Arts and Letters, a unique combination with the Baseball Hall of Fame.